-A versatile competitor who helped to make the old NASCAR Short Track Division a headline attraction, Jim Reed (February 21, 1926) of Peekskill, New York, was a winning Chevrolet and Ford factory team driver whose considerable mechanical skills and handling knowledge combined with his abilities behind the steering wheel allowed him to take full advantage of letting the race car do the work.
+A versatile competitor who helped to make the old NASCAR Short Track Division a headline attraction, Jim Reed (February 21, 1926-June 29, 2019) of Peekskill, New York, was a winning Chevrolet and Ford factory team driver whose considerable mechanical skills and handling knowledge combined with his abilities behind the steering wheel allowed him to take full advantage of letting the race car do the work.

 Primarily an owner-driver, Reed is probably best remembered for taking his iconic blue and white No. 7 race cars to five-straight NASCAR Short Track Division Championships (1953-1957) and for winning the 1959 Southern 500 at Darlington (S.C.)
 Raceway.